Edgware tube station: Postponement and cancellation

 Works to upgrade the existing LNER lines and construction on the new line to Bushey Heath began in the late 1930s but were halted by the outbreak of the Second World War.
 Additional platforms were started at Edgware and the LNER station and branch line was closed to passenger traffic in 1939 in preparation for the improvements.
 On the new extension, some earthworks and tunnelling had been undertaken and some structures had been constructed but no further work was done during the war.

 The Metropolitan Green Belt was introduced to limit the outward expansion of London into the surrounding countryside.
 The area through which the new Bushey Heath extension was routed was designated as green belt meaning that the planned residential developments were prevented and the need for the stations serving them was removed.

 Edgware LNER station was never reopened for passengers although freight traffic used the line until the 1960s.
 The improvements on the branch to Finchley were completed only between Mill Hill East and Finchley Central and only that short section was incorporated into the Northern line (as it had been renamed in the late 1930s).
 The completion of the plans were formally cancelled in 1950.

 Accident

-On 27 July 1946, an accident occurred at Edgware when the driver (James Lofting) of a northbound train suffered a heart attack while entering the station.
+On 27 July 1946, an accident occurred at Edgware when the driver of a northbound train suffered a heart attack while entering the station.
 The train did not stop within the area of the platform, and struck the buffers at approximately 5 mph.
 No passengers were seriously injured, but Lofting died as a result of his heart failure before he could be removed from the wreckage.
 It appeared from the condition of the controls that Lofting had disabled the deadman's handle while the train was still moving.
 The circumstances of this accident were similar to those of the Moorgate tube crash of 1975.